AFLplusplus/AFLplusplus/unicorn_mode/README.md

 ## 4) Gotchas, feedback, bugs

-Running the build script builds Unicornafl and its python bindings and installs them on your system.
+Running the build script builds unicornafl and its Python bindings and installs them on your system.
 This installation will leave any existing Unicorn installations untouched.
 If you want to use unicornafl instead of unicorn in a script,